Boukos/EECS343/Quiz/Quiz1.md

 # Fall 2016
 # Problems
 1. What are the advantages and disadvantages about Monolithic design and Layering?
-2. As a programmer, do he need to understand the system library procedure?
+2. To a programmer, a system call looks like any other call to a library procedure.
+Is it important that a programmer know which library procedures result in system calls?
+Under what circumstances and why?